TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/01_lesson/lab.md

 Create a function, `de_vowel`, which will take a string as input and return a copy of that string with all the vowels removed.
 Otherwise, the string should be the same.

 1. Create the function contract for `de_vowel`.
-2. Write `de_vowel` using a for each loop
+2. Write `de_vowel` using a for loop
-3. provide a few examples that confirm de_vowel works as expected
+3. Provide a few examples that confirm de_vowel works as expected:
-	* what if the string is all vowels
+	* What if the string is all vowels?
-	* what if there are no vowels
+	* What if there are no vowels?
-	* what if there is a mix of vowels and non-vowels and spaces
+	* What if there is a mix of vowels and non-vowels and spaces?

-### Example
+###Example

 Example of the file:

 ```python